KeliChau/crystal-game/README.md

 7. The random number at the beginning of the game will be between 19 and 120.
 8. Each crystal will have a hidden value between 1 and 12.

+## Future Plans
+Add a total score when a user loses.
+Change page elements to remove scroll.

+## Acknowledgements